crl-n/roger-skyline-1/README.md

 BLOCK_UDP="1"
 BLOCK_TCP="1"
 ```
 Find the line `KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"` and make sure it is not commented.
 Make sure all other lines starting with KILL_ROUTE are commented out.
+Moreover, for me, it was necessary to change `-j DROP` to `-j DENY` for portsentry to work correctly with ufw.

 That's it!
 Scanning the ports of the VM should now get you banned.
 You can easily test this with a port scanner such as *nmap*.
 ```